Understanding the Basics: What UAE Residents Need to Know

 Types of Business Visas Available

-Best for: Attending conferences, brief negotiations, market research trips
+Best for: Attending conferences, brief negotiations, market research trips, exploring partnerships

 This represents the most common option for UAE-based professionals making exploratory or periodic visits.
-The flexibility of multiple entries makes it ideal for those establishing ongoing business relationships.
+The electronic application eliminates embassy visits entirely, and you receive your visa approval via email.

-Best for: Extended project oversight, establishing subsidiary operations, prolonged negotiations
+Best for: Extended project oversight, establishing subsidiary operations, applicants from non-eVisa eligible countries

 Visa Exemptions and Special Categories